abhinab-choudhury/currency-convert/README.md

 </div>

 # Currency Converter

   This repository contains a versatile and easy-to-use currency converter application written in JavaScript.
 With this tool, you can effortlessly convert between various international currencies, making it a valuable resource for travelers, businesses, and anyone dealing with global finance.
 The application fetches real-time exchange rates from a reliable API, ensuring accuracy in your conversions.
   Explore the world of hassle-free currency conversion with this open-source project and adapt it to your needs.

-  This Web app uses  **API Ninja** to get the exchange value for the amount entered.It used **playwight** for testing and **sass** for styling.
+  This Web app uses  **API Ninja** to get the exchange value for the amount entered.It used **Playwight** for testing and **sass** for styling.
 Even though it's a small project.using using this libraries will give beginners about its application.

+  ### Features

+  - Real-time currency exchange rates.
+  - Support for a wide range of international currencies.
+  - Easy-to-use web interface.
+  - Customizable and extensible codebase.
+  - Open-source and community-driven development.

+### Feel free to customize this description to match the specifics of your currency converter project on GitHub.

 ## Local Setup

-This project uses **Vite** is the written in javascript user npm and node.js as runtime.
+This project uses **Vite**.

 1. clone the repo by this command.
     ``` bash